AscendEngineering/ascend-oa/README.md

 ## Updating the Package
 The `publish_deb.sh` script automates publishing the Debian package to a Git-hosted APT repository:
 - Copies the latest `ascend-oa.deb` file into the current repository folder.
-- Generates Packages and Packages.gz metadata for the APT repository.
+- Generates `Packages.gz` metadata for the APT repository.
-- Creates Release, Release.gpg, and InRelease files signed with your GPG key.
+- Creates `Release.gpg` and `InRelease` files signed with your GPG key.
 - Commits and pushes all changes to the Git repository.

 ## Installation